 In addition, both keyboards are excellent, with good amounts of travel and light, snappy mechanisms.
 We do prefer the XPS 13 keyboard’s feel, only barely, and find the Asus’s silver keys with yellow lettering harder to read without the backlight turned on.
 And both laptops have adequately sized touchpads with Microsoft Precision touchpad support and thus excellent Windows 10 multitouch gesture performance.

-The laptops are equally matched in terms of performance, offering 8th-generation Whiskey Lake quad-core processors up to the Core i7-8565U — fast and efficient CPUs.
-They both provide plenty of productivity performance and their storage performance is equally good thanks to fast PCIe solid-state drives (SSDs).
+The ZenBook S13 uses 8th-generation Whiskey Lake quad-core processors up to the Core i7-8565U — fast and efficient CPUs, while the XPS 13 has been updated to use Intel’s 10th-gen Comet Lake CPUs.
+In fact, the XPS 13 can be configured with the new six-core version, making it the fastest 13-inch laptop you can buy.
+They both provide plenty of productivity performance and their storage performance is equally good thanks to fast PCIe solid-state drives (SSDs), but the XPS 13 commands a lead in processor performance.
 The ZenBook S13, though, has a trick up its sleeve — a discrete Nvidia GeForce MX150 GPU that gives it enough oomph to play modern titles at low resolutions and graphical details and older games at higher settings.

 Display options favor the XPS 13, however.
 Both offer very good Full HD (1,920 x 1,080) displays, with the ZenBook S13’s being brighter and the XPS 13’s being more colorful.
 However, Asus isn’t offering a touchscreen or a higher resolution 4K option.
 Dell offers both, and its 4K display is excellent.
 If you’re okay with a non-touch Full HD display, then the ZenBook S13 will please.
 Otherwise, Dell gets the edge.

-The ZenBook S13 is a better entry-level gaming laptop, but the XPS 13 offers better displays.
+The ZenBook S13 is a better entry-level gaming laptop, but the XPS 13 offers better displays and faster overall performance.

 The XPS 13 is smaller, thinner, and just a bit heavier.
 But you’ll barely notice either laptop in your backpack.

 However, battery life matters, and here the XPS 13 wins out again.
-While the XPS 13’s 4K model can’t keep up with the ZenBook S13, the Full HD version lasts significantly longer.
-You can even opt for a lower-power Core i3 CPU that will provide hours more of longevity.
+While the XPS 13’s 4K model can’t keep up with the ZenBook S13, the Full HD version is likely to last significantly longer.

 The XPS offers more options and more polish